-France made the decision to build its new launch base at French Guiana in 1964, shifting the country’s nascent operations to South America from the French Sahara.
+France made the decision to build its new launch base at French Guiana in 1964, shifting the country’s nascent operations from the French Sahara to South America.

 After the early experience gained through more than 500 launches of balloons, sounding and experimental rockets, the Spaceport ranks today as one of the most modem and capable space base facilities, with over 220 Ariane flights performed from this facility.
 Its scope was further expanded when Soyuz entered service in October 2011, followed by the Vega launcher in early 2012.